ccdmb/catastrophy/README.md

 This is useful when evaluating your organism, because it might have characteristics of multiple classes (or be so dissimilar to any class that the distance is meaningless).

+**NEW**: Users with a google account can now run the whole pipeline easily using our [Google colab notebook](https://colab.research.google.com/github/ccdmb/catastrophy/blob/master/CATAStrophy.ipynb).
+This offers a relatively user friendly click-interface to the pipeline (i.e. no coding experience or software installation required).

 ## Citation and further information

 The CATAStrophy method and trophic classification systems is described [here](https://doi.org/10.3389/fmicb.2019.03088):